Soil is Alive! Let's Stop Treating Our Soil Like Dirt

 Is soil alive?
 Yes!
 In fact, over half of the known species on Earth live in the soil.
 And all of life depends on the hidden world that exists beneath our feet.
 Let’s stop treating soil like dirt.
 Here are five tips.

-From microbes to mammals, soil is home to more than 59% of life on Earth making it as biodiverse a habitat as a rainforest!
+From microbes to mammals, soil is home to more than 59% of life on Earth; soil is as biodiverse a habitat as a rainforest!
 And like the rainforests, soil is subject to damage caused by fires, floods, and drought.
 Deforestation, pollution, compaction, and climate change also negatively affect soil health.

 Soil Versus Dirt